kjmj/iTunes-top100/README.md

 ## Build and Deploy to GitHub pages

-Run `npm run deploy` to build the project and deploy it to GitHub pages at https://kjmj.github.io/iTunes-top100/.
+Run `npm run deploy` to build the project and deploy it to [GitHub pages](https://pages.github.com/).

 ## Further help